dxw/playbook/_includes/sections/working-here/hiring-new-people.md

 ##### Interviewing

 Interviews are an hour long with two members of the team.
-Candidates have a choice of google hangouts or Zoom as their platform to interview on.
+Candidates have a choice of Google Meet or Zoom as their platform to interview on.

 dxw interviews are informal.
 They are a semi-structured conversation.
 We use competency-based questions, and look for answers that describe a candidate’s own